Comloșu Mare: Flora and fauna

 The dominant vegetation is grassy.
 The arboreal vegetation is characterized by the presence of locusts, mulberries and poplars, and that of shrubs by blackthorns and hawthorns.
 The most common and harmful to crops weeds are Cirsium arvense (field thistle), Rubus fruticosus (blackberry), Centaurea cyanus (cornflower), Papaver spp. (poppies), Atriplex hortensis (orache), and lately sorghum has spread.
-The plain area is used for various crops: wheat, corn, barley, oat, rye, legumes, textiles, oilseeds and other industrial plants, vegetables and fodder plants, orchards with fruit trees and vines.
+The plain area is used for various crops: wheat, maize, barley, oat, rye, legumes, textiles, oilseeds and other industrial plants, vegetables and fodder plants, orchards with fruit trees and vines.

 In terms of fauna, this area is suitable for susliks, hamsters, steppe polecats, hares and, among the bird species, larks, quails, partridges, pheasants, starlings and rollers.
 Locusts, crickets and other insects are found in large numbers.

 History

 The first recorded mention of Comloșu Mare dates from 1446, when the toponym Komlós is mentioned in a Hungarian diploma.
 By 1453, John Hunyadi had properties here.
 After the defeat of the Hungarian army at Mohács in 1526, the Ottomans occupied Hungary and Banat.
 Following Bey Bali's campaign in 1529, several localities, including Comloșu Mare, were destroyed by the Ottoman troops.
 Two centuries followed in which the Ottomans devastated the settlement many times, which led to its depopulation.
 By 1552, Comloșu Mare was part of the Sanjak of Çanad.
 In the Turkish defter from 1557 to 1558 two villages are mentioned: Comloș with three houses and Comloșu Vechi ("Old Comloș") with nine houses, both inhabited by Romanians and Serbs.

 After the victory in Zenta in 1697 of Prince Eugene of Savoy over the Ottoman army, several families of Serbian shepherds settled here, so that the 1717 census recorded 20 dwellings in the village of Comleusch, in the district of Timișoara.
 Under the Habsburgs, starting with 1716, when the district organization was introduced, Comloșu Mare belonged to Cenad.
 Between 1734 and 1740, several Oltenian families arrived in the village from Craiova, Slatina and Polovragi, who took refuge here to escape the Turkish incursions from Oltenia.
 During this period, Bulgarian settlers from Vinga also appeared.
 In the autumn of 1743, a group of Oltenian refugees arrived in the village, and in 1745 other Romanian families came from Vinga.
 With the help of the Romanians from Oltenia, the Austrian administrators rebuilt the roads and the canalization and drainage systems of the swamps both in the commune and in the neighboring localities.
 Starting with 1779, when Banat was incorporated into Hungary and the county organization was introduced, Comloșu Mare was part of the Torontál County, with the seat at Nagybecskerek (present-day Zrenjanin, Serbia).